GenioSainz/2D-Piecewise-Function/README.md

 Shape of the functions:
 <img src="docs/imgs/smoothsteps.png"  width="100%">

-Smoothstep in generalised form for an interval a,b-
+Smoothstep in generalised form for an interval a,b.
 <img src="docs/imgs/smoothstepAB.png"  width="100%">
 ## DEMO FEATURES